mamedev/mame/docs/source/advanced/devicemap.rst

 Usage of mapdevice
 ------------------
-The "mapdevice" xml element is specified under the input xml element in the configuration.
+The "mapdevice" xml element is specified under the input xml element in the controller configuration file.
 It requires two attributes, "device" and "controller".
+NOTE: This setting only take effect when added to the **ctrlr** config file.

 The "device" attribute specifies the name of the device to match.
 It may also be a substring of the name.
 To see the list of available devices, enable verbose output and available devices will then be listed to the console at startup (more on this below).